Skip to Main Content

 Planning a Visit: What to Know Before You Go

-The honest planning note for Cabanna Restaurant is that the publicly available data on format, price, hours, and booking method is thin.
-No phone number, website, or pricing tier is confirmed in the EP Club database at time of writing.
+Cabanna Restaurant is open daily, and reservations are recommended.
+The price point is about $19 per person.
 That limits what can be said with authority about walk-in availability, reservation lead times, or what a meal here costs relative to the Tijuana market.
 Visitors crossing from San Diego should factor in border crossing times, which on the San Ysidro or Otay Mesa routes can range from under thirty minutes in off-peak periods to well over an hour during weekend afternoons.
 The Agua Caliente address is accessible from both crossings without significant additional transit time once you are in the city.
 Arriving earlier in the afternoon aligns with the traditional comida hour that shapes service rhythm at most Tijuana restaurants operating for a local clientele.
-For comparable venues with confirmed data and editorial coverage, the options listed throughout this piece offer a more certain starting point for a Tijuana dining itinerary.

 Cost Snapshot